 During our meal, each menu item kept on getting better and better!

 It also helped that our server guided us in the right direction for each course.
-She was a frequent patron before she became a passionate server there and it definitely showed.
+She was a frequent patron long before she became a passionate server there and it definitely showed.

 We shared the delicious Smoked bluefish spread as our appetizer.